News — Page 344

 U.S. Representative Mo Brooks (AL-05) praised the Trump administration on Wednesday for announcing a rule that will tighten work requirements for people receiving food stamps.
 Before this new rule, states had been able to get waivers exempting people in regions with unemployment higher than the national average from the work requirements.
 After the new rule, […]

-Montgomery attorney Austin Huffaker on Wednesday was confirmed by the U.S. Senate in an 89-4 vote to be a U.S. District Judge for the Middle District of Alabama.
-Both Senator Richard Shelby (R-AL) and Senator Doug Jones (D-AL) voted to support Huffaker’s confirmation.
-He was nominated for the federal judgeship by President Donald Trump in July. […]
+Montgomery attorney Austin Huffaker was confirmed by the U.S. Senate in a 89-4 vote to be a U.S. District Judge for the Middle District of Alabama.

 HUNTSVILLE, Alabama — Aerojet Rocketdyne said today that it is ready to begin producing large solid rocket motor carbon fiber cases in Alabama’s Rocket City following installation and calibration of a key machine at its new Advanced Manufacturing Facility (AMF).The state-of-the-art machine will be used to wind the carbon fibers that form the structural case of […]

-The World Games 2021 board of directors on Wednesday announced that Nick Sellers has been appointed the organization’s new chief executive officer, effective immediately.
-Sellers comes to The World Games 2021, to be held in Birmingham, on loan from Alabama Power Company.
-“We are delighted to welcome Nick as our new CEO,” Jonathan Porter, chairman […]
+The World Games 2021 board of directors announced that Nick Sellers has been appointed the organization’s new CEO, effective immediately.

 Carpenter Technology announced Wednesday in a press release the grand opening of its newest advanced additive manufacturing (AM) facility and Emerging Technology Center (ETC) in Athens, Alabama.
 “We have chosen to further invest in North Alabama and continue to grow and develop here because it offers three important advantages — a high-quality, tech-oriented workforce, a […]